Cryptobiosis: Anoxybiosis

 In situations lacking oxygen (a.k.a., anoxia), many cryptobionts (such as M. tardigradum) take in water and become turgid and immobile, but can survive for prolonged periods of time.
 Some ectothermic vertebrates and some invertebrates, such as brine shrimps, copepods, nematodes, and sponge gemmules, are capable of surviving in a seemingly inactive state during anoxic conditions for months to decades.

 Studies of the metabolic activity of these idling organisms during anoxia have been mostly inconclusive.
 This is because it is difficult to measure very small degrees of metabolic activity reliably enough to prove a cryptobiotic state rather than ordinary metabolic rate depression (MRD).
 Many experts are skeptical of the biological feasibility of anoxybiosis, as the organism is managing to prevent damage to its cellular structures from the environmental negative free energy, despite being both surrounded by plenty of water and thermal energy and without using any free energy of its own.
 However, there is evidence that the stress-induced protein p26 may act as a protein chaperone that requires no energy in cystic Artemia franciscana (sea monkey) embryos, and most likely an extremely specialized and slow guanine polynucleotide pathway continues to provide metabolic free energy to the A. franciscana embryos during anoxic conditions.
 It seems that A. franciscana approaches but does not reach true anoxybiosis.

 Chemobiosis

 Chemobiosis is the cryptobiotic response to high levels of environmental toxins.
 It has been observed in tardigrades.

 Cryobiosis

 Cryobiosis is a form of cryptobiosis that takes place in reaction to decreased temperature.
-Cryobiosis initiates when the water surrounding the organism's cells has been frozen.
+Cryobiosis begins when the water surrounding the organism's cells has been frozen.
 Stopping molecule mobility allows the organism to endure the freezing temperatures until more hospitable conditions return.
 Organisms capable of enduring these conditions typically feature molecules that facilitate freezing of water in preferential locations while also prohibiting the growth of large ice crystals that could otherwise damage cells.
-One such organism is the lobster.
+Examples of such organisms include lobster and nematodes.